DuqueDeTuring/books2explore/readme.md

 - The Paradox of Choice by Barry Schwartz
 - The Particle at the End of the Universe: How the Hunt for the Higgs Boson Leads Us to the Edge of a New World by Sean Carroll
 - The Passionate State of Mind: And Other Aphorisms by Eric Hoffer
+- The Past, Present, and Future of Integrated History and Philosophy of Science
 - The Pearl of Anton	The Pearl of Anton by Gene Del Vecchio (Hardcover)
 - The Pencil: A History of Design and Circumstance by Henry Petroski
 - The Peripheral, William Gibson